 Prepare yourself for a future in global business by studying and interning in London, one of the leading ﬁnancial centers of the world.
 You’ll take courses from faculty with international business experience who are experts in world markets in transition.
-Immerse yourself in business culture and best practices through an internship placement in a variety of industry sectors.
-Make progress towards your educational, professional, and personal goals by experiencing all that London has to offer.
+Immerse yourself in business culture and best practices through an individualized internship placement in a variety of industry sectors.
+This intensive program in a fast-paced city will require you to balance your academic, work, and personal responsibilities while allowing you to make progress towards your educational, professional, and personal goals by experiencing all that London has to offer.

 You will enroll in two or three courses along with your internship placement and required internship seminar.
-The courses offered in Spring 2018 are:
+The courses offered in Spring 2019 were:

-BE 325: Global, Legal, and Social Environment of Business
+- Global, Legal, and Social Environment of Business (BA325)

 London will serve as a classroom as much as the center itself.
 Academic activities are integrated with excursions, giving you an inside look into the vibrant business culture of the United Kingdom.
 Courses are taught by British faculty who have experience teaching US students as well as considerable practical experience in the related field they are teaching.
 Visits to several well-known cultural locations in the city and surrounding area are also planned.
 All instruction is in English.
 Courses make use of a variety of materials and texts, all of which are included in the program fee.
 Students should be prepared for a rigorous academic experience and a busy schedule.
 Classes and internship placements will run Monday-Friday every week.